opera-platform/opera-dsp/docs/preprocessing/source/Modules/CRC.rst

 .. code-block:: bash

-   sbt "project preprocessing; runMain preprocessing.CRCApp"
+   sbt "project preprocessing; runMain opera.preprocessing.CRCApp"

 This will generate SystemVerilog files in the ``./rtl/CRC`` directory.